-- 6.1 Staff who are involved in intimate care should be employees of the Academy and will be subject to an enhanced DBS check in line with the Trust's procedures.
-Please refer to HR16 DBS and Safeguarding Policy. - 6.2 Engagement in intimate care by a member of staff must be with their agreement, and the Trust cannot make this an expectation for all staff.
+- 6.1 Staff who are involved in intimate care should be staff at the Academy and will be subject to an enhanced DBS check in line with the Trust's procedures.
+Please refer to HR16 DBS and Safeguarding Policy. - 6.2 Engagement in intimate care by a member of staff must be with their agreement, and the Trust cannot make this an expectation for all staff, unless it is specified in the member of staff's job description.
 However, any staff member who does engage in intimate care must be trained in the specific types of care that they carry out and fully understand the Intimate Care Policy and the welfare policies it sits alongside.
-Staff will receive training in good working practices which comply with Health and Safety Regulations. - 6.3 Where anticipated, intimate care arrangements are agreed between the school and parents and, if appropriate, by the student.
-Consent forms are signed by the parent/carer and stored in the student's file.
-If necessary, a Personal Care Plan will be drawn up (see Appendix A) or, if appropriate, an Individual Medical Care Plan (please refer to HS2 Medical Treatment Policy).
-External agencies may contribute to the plan if appropriate.
+Staff will receive training in good working practices which comply with Health and Safety Regulations.

-6.4 Only named staff identified by the Academy should undertake the intimate care of students.

-- 6.5 Staff should not undertake any aspect of intimate care that has not been agreed between the Academy, parents/carers and the student.
-The only exception to this is outlined in 4.6. - 6.6 Only in an emergency, for example, if a student's health or safety is at risk, would staff undertake any aspect of intimate care that has not been agreed by parents/carers and the Academy.
+- 6.3 Where anticipated, intimate care arrangements are agreed between the school and parents/carers and, if appropriate, by the student.
+For all students requiring intimate care a Personal Care Plan will be drawn up (see Appendix A) or, if appropriate, an Individual Medical Care Plan (please refer to HS2 Medical Treatment Policy).
+External agencies may contribute to the plan if appropriate. - 6.4 If staff are undertaking intimate care then they should be named in the child's care plan.
+The exception to this may be in specialist settings where trained staff, other than those named on the care plan, are used to provide cover.
+However, the member of staff providing intimate care will be known to the child and parents/carers will be aware that this might be the case. - 6.5 Staff should not undertake any aspect of intimate care that has not been agreed between the Academy, parents/carers and the student.
+The only exception to this is outlined in 6.6. - 6.6 Only in an emergency, for example, if a student's health or safety is at risk, would staff undertake any aspect of intimate care that has not been agreed by parents/carers and the Academy.
 Parents/carers would then be contacted immediately. - 6.7 Provision should be made for cover if the trained member of staff is not available, e.g. they are on sick leave.
 Additional trained staff should be available to undertake specific intimate care tasks. - 6.8 Intimate care arrangements should be reviewed every six months, or immediately if the student's circumstances change between reviews.
-The views of all relevant parties should be sought and considered to inform future arrangements. - 6.9 If a staff member has concern about a colleague's intimate care practice, they must report this to the Academy's Designated Safeguarding Lead (DSL) immediately. - 6.10 As an additional safeguard, staff involved in meeting intimate care needs will not usually be involved with the delivery of the sex and relationship education (SRE) curriculum to the same student(s), wherever possible. - 6.11 A bag of equipment for use during unplanned intimate care will be kept in each Academy, normally in the SENCO's office.

-7 Guidelines for Good Practice
+The views of all relevant parties should be sought and considered to inform future arrangements. - 6.9 If a staff member has concern about a colleague's intimate care practice, they must report this to the Academy's Designated Safeguarding Lead (DSL) immediately. - 6.10 As an additional safeguard, staff involved in meeting intimate care needs will not usually be involved with the delivery of the sex and relationship education (SRE) curriculum to the same student(s), wherever possible. - 6.11 A bag of equipment for use during unplanned intimate care will be kept in each Academy. - 7 Guidelines for Good Practice